|

 -Library Journal

 "Rich with the textures and rhythms of street life, The Tenants of East Harlem is an absorbing and unconventional biography of one neighborhood, lying just beyond most tourist maps of New York City, told through the life stories of seven residents whose experiences span nearly a century.
 Modeled on the ethnic distinctions that divide the community, the book introduces the old guard of East Harlem: Pete, one of the last Italians holdouts; José, a Puerto Rican; and Lucille, an African American.
 Side by side with these representatives of a century of ethnic succession are the newcomers: Maria, an undocumented Mexican; Mohamed, a West African entrepreneur; Si Zhi, a Chinese immigrant and landlord; and, finally, the author himself, a reluctant benefactor of urban renewal.
 Russell Leigh Sharman deftly weaves these oral histories together with fine-grained ethnographic observations and urban history to examine the ways that immigration, housing, ethnic change, gentrification, race, class, and gender have affected the neighborhood over time.
-Providing unique access to the nuances of inner city life, The Tenants of East Harlem shows how roots sink so quickly in a community that has always hosted the transient, how new immigrants are challenging the claims of the old, and how that cycle is threatened as never before by the specter of gentrification." -From the University of California Press |
+Providing unique access to the nuances of inner city life, The Tenants of East Harlem shows how roots sink so quickly in a community that has always hosted the transient, how new immigrants are challenging the claims of the old, and how that cycle is threatened as never before by the specter of gentrification."

 "This book is simply excellent.
 The writing is fluid and compelling, the narrators themselves are fascinating, and the sense of place that emerges from the dense interweaving of narrative, academic research, and theory is rich and finely textured...
 Works like this could create a foundation for understanding the commonalities between memoir and oral history, or oral history and the personal essay.
 Anyone interested in works dealing with personal history, urban history, neighborhood history, all with easily accessible cultural and theoretical underpinnings, will want to read Sharman’s Tenants.